stephenjohnlimb/boot/README.md

 try them all out.
 So it is 'full stack' in terms of technology - I may even include some _Vue.js_ later.

-You can now run `BootApplication` and then use a browser to access `http://localhost:8080/` where you will see the response `Greetings from Spring Boot!`
+You can now run `BootApplication` and then use a browser to access `http://localhost:8080/` where you will see the response `Greetings from Spring Boot!`.
+Unless you are running in docker then it is `http://localhost:9090/`.

 ### Exposing metrics
 I've detailed the [steps](Metrics.md) to expose metrics out to Prometheus.
 This includes